CU-ADCL/DMUStudent.jl/README.md

 Julia package for students in Decision Making under Uncertainty.
 This package contains code needed for homeworks and submission to gradescope.

+The code will be updated over the course of the semester, so **it is extemely important to [update the code](#Updating) before starting a homework assignment** to ensure that you have the latest version.

 Examining and using any of the code in this package is **encouraged**, except for obfuscated code.
 Obfuscated code is hidden by default and will look like files full of numbers; *it will not be easy to accidentally see*.
 However a *deliberate* attempt to de-obfuscate this code or look inside it using another tool will be considered a violation of the Honor Code.

 ## Installation and Testing